 But then two things happened.

-The first, was the Innovation Mindset workshop at our Hargraves conference.
-It was the end of Day 2, I was on ‘pack up’ and Allan said: “hey, if everything’s done, why don’t you sit in on this workshop.
+The first was an Innovation Mindset workshop.
+I didn’t plan to be there.
+I was packing up after the conference when Allan said: “hey if everything’s done, why don’t you sit in on this workshop.
 You can give us feedback.”

 Simple, easy, not a problem.
-Until I found myself sitting at a table of six (nice even number) next to a member who I’d emailed many times but never really met.
-Opening the workshop, Allan said “think of a time when you did something that was innovative.
+I found myself sitting at a table of six (a nice even number) next to someone I’d emailed many times but never really met.
+Upon opening the workshop, Allan said, “think of a time when you did something that was innovative.
 Product, culture, process, anything at all” adding, “and share that story with the person sitting next to you.”

 Obviously my reaction was panic.